Add support for trajectories of part of the system to new analysis framework

 - doing the mapping everywhere that accesses the trajectory,

 - (providing nice error messages in case the user tries to operate on atoms that are not in the trajectory).

 But the selection code passes t_trxframe around a lot, so it will be some work to fix all the uses.

 #3 Updated by Berk Hess over 5 years ago

 With the first N atom the most common case all already covered.

 I would suggest to store the index in t_trxframe.
 I assume/hope that with tng files the index can be stored in the tng file, in which case it can come into t_trxframe without the user selecting anything.

-#4 Updated by Teemu Murtola about 4 years ago
+#4 Updated by Teemu Murtola over 5 years ago

 How about the lookup from topology atom indices to trajectory coordinate indices?
 Should we move gmx_ga2la_t out of domdec and rename it to more general, or just have some simpler lookup based on standard data structures (that probably either has O(N) space complexity in the number of topology atoms, or O(MlogM) lookup complexity, or a lot of memory allocation overhead).
 Any opinions?

-#5 Updated by Teemu Murtola about 4 years ago
+#5 Updated by Teemu Murtola over 5 years ago